 Located on both sides of the Bosphorus, Istanbul is Turkey’s financial and cultural hub, bridging Asia and Europe socially and physically.
 The array of ancient monuments like Aya Sofya, Sultanahmet Mosque (Blue Mosque) and several others reflects the influences of different eras including Roman, Ottoman and Byzantine.
 Accommodating culture and history together, Istanbul has loads to offer to amaze its travellers from across the world.

 Best time to visit: April to May and September to mid-November are the best time to visit Istanbul.

 Visa and Immigration: If you’re an Indian passport holder travelling to Istanbul, then you would be required to apply online for Turkey e-visa.

-How to reach: Istanbul Atatürk Airport is the main international airport serving Istanbul, at a distance of about 25km (30minutes drive).
-IndiGo now provides direct connectivity between Istanbul and Delhi, along with seamless connections to other destinations.
+How to reach: Istanbul Grand Airport is the main international airport serving Istanbul, at a distance of about 25km (30minutes drive).
+IndiGo now provides flights to Istanbul with direct connectivity between Istanbul and Delhi, along with seamless connections to other destinations.

 Getting around: With the Bosphorus strait dividing Istanbul into two parts, ferries and sea buses are the primary modes of daily transportation.
 The city also has a Metrobus connection, underground metro lines and taxi services.

 This elegant restaurant serves a range of Ottoman dishes that are enough to make you crave for more.
 Their goose kebap or 'fatty apron' kebap with beef and lamb wrapped in caul fat and stuffed quince is must try.